Numerical analysis of a baryon and its dilatation modes in holographic QCD: Dilatation mode of a single baryon

 Since the instanton size $R$ is a key parameter to determine the baryon size in holographic QCD, we describe the size oscillation of the holographic baryon by introducing time-dependence of size $R$,

 where $R_0$ denotes the size of the ground-state baryon and the size $R(t)$ is expected to oscillate around this $R_0$.

 Note again that the size of an instanton is originally a moduli, and, if there were only the Yang-Mills term in flat space $h(w)=k(w)=1$, its value would not affect the energy of holographic QCD and the dilatation mode would appear as an exact zero mode.
 In reality, the gravity effect ($h(w)$, $k(w)$) and CS term break this moduli property of the size; however, we expect that the dilatation mode is inherited to be a soft mode of the ground-state baryon and appears as a low-lying excitation in the single baryon spectrum in holographic QCD.
+As a characteristic property, the dilatation never changes the flavor and rotational properties and hence the dilatation excitation has the same quantum number as the ground state.

 This dilatation differs from an ordinary $(x,y,z)$-spatial size oscillation, because holographic QCD has an extra dimension $w$ and the holographic baryon extends also its direction.
 In fact, this extra-dimensional dilatation is peculiar to holographic QCD.